 The UNIX operating system uses signals as a means of notifying a process that some event, often unrelated to the process's current activity, has occurred that requires the process's attention.
 Signals are delivered to a process asynchronously; a process cannot predict when a signal might arrive.

+- Overview of Signals, Section 5.1

-- POSIX Signal Functions, Section 5.1
+- POSIX Signal Functions, Section 5.2

-- Signal Handling Basics, Section 5.2
+- Signal-Handling Basics, Section 5.3

-- Realtime Signal Handling, Section 5.3
+- Realtime Signal Handling, Section 5.4